 Fry the minced beef until it has gained a little color and then add your spices.
 For those who are using fresh ginger, slice the ginger into thin shards and then add them to the mix.
-For those using a pre-crushed ginger, about a half a tablespoon will do.
+For those using pre-crushed ginger, about half a tablespoon will do.

-Mix well before adding in your steamed pumpkin to the pan.
+Mix well before adding your steamed pumpkin to the pan.
 Fold the pumpkin into the mixture so as to not break apart the pumpkin into too small pieces.

 Allow the mixture to simmer for a few minutes before serving on top of rice.

 Pro Tip: For lovers of spicy food, a finely sliced chili will be a great addition (note that a little added spice goes a long way in this dish).